open-contracting/standard/docs/guidance/map/framework_agreements.md

 * There are multiple competitive stages: for example, when a framework agreement involves second-stage competitions.
 * The procurement systems used at different stages of the process are managed by different bodies, and cannot be integrated.

 OCDS models the first and second stages of framework agreement procedures as separate contracting processes, linked together using the `relatedProcesses` array.
 The `tender.techniques.hasFrameworkAgreement` field, from the [Techniques](https://extensions.open-contracting.org/en/extensions/techniques/master/) extension, is used to identify contracting processes that represent the first stage of a framework agreement procedure.
-The presence of a related process with a `.relationship` set to 'framework' is used to identify contracting processes that represent the second stage of a framework agreement procedure.
+The presence of a related first-stage process with a `.relationship` set to 'framework' is used to identify contracting processes that represent the second stage of a framework agreement procedure.
+Second-stage contracting processes ought to be always related to the first-stage contracting process, never to other second-stage contracting processes.

 The following diagram shows how OCDS models a framework agreement procedure with two second stages: one with competition and one without competition.
 Grey blocks represent unused sections of the OCDS schema.